oayres/react-ssr/README.md

 ### Advanced usage

 So, you've got the app server-side rendering, but you need it to make data calls on the server, huh?
 We've got you covered.
+Let's assume you have dynamic data calls (calling an API) that determine the rendering of certain components.
+For example, you might not be able to render out a table of locations until you have called a Google Maps API and have the JSON available to your app.
+In these circumstances, Cohere will not server-side render your app out of the box correctly.
+Cohere provides a fluent api to extend your React components with for handling such scenarios.